ChristianLempa/cheat-sheets/README.md

 Hi, there! 👋

-This repository **Cheat-Sheets** is my personal knowledge-base.
+The **Cheat-Sheets** repository is my personal knowledge-base.
 Here you'll find code-snippets, technical documentation, and command reference for various tools, and technologies.

 The starting point for this repository was the **Cheat-Sheets** repository maintained by Christian Lempa at [https://github.com/xcad2k/cheat-sheets](https://github.com/xcad2k/cheat-sheets).